influxdata/docs-v2/content/influxdb/v2.1/migrate-data/migrate-oss.md

 3. Write the exported line protocol to your InfluxDB OSS or InfluxDB Cloud instance.

-    Use one of the following methods:
+    Do any of the following:

     - Write line protocol in the **InfluxDB UI**:
         - [InfluxDB Cloud UI](/influxdb/cloud/write-data/no-code/load-data/#load-csv-or-line-protocol-in-ui)